AllenInstitute/EnhancerBenchmark/README.markdown

 ## Evaluate your method

 We designed the benchmark metric for the challenge to be used to evaluate new approaches in the context of the current state-of-the-art enhancer prioritization methods.
-Following the guidelines in our submissions and data pages please self-evaluate using the benchmark code: .
+Following the guidelines in our submissions and data pages please self-evaluate using the benchmark code available **once the associated papers are published**.
 We encourage method developers to then create a pull request to our leaderboard page with your results and submission files.

 ## Pages